Kelly Clarkson's Cover of ''Shallow'' Will Give You Chills

 Her cover of the song begins around 7:25.

 A Star Is Born is also nominated for Best Picture.
-She and Bradley Cooper are scheduled to perform it together, which he's pretty sure he'll be "terrified" about.
+She and Cooper are scheduled to perform it together, which he's pretty sure he'll be "terrified" about.

 The "Bad Romance" singer has already won a number of accolades for the tune, including Grammy, Critics' Choice and Golden Globe awards.